Director of Studies, Sports Law

 Jack Anderson joined Melbourne Law School in 2017.
 Previously he taught at the University of Limerick from where he was appointed a Senior Research Scholar by the Irish Research Council for Humanities & Social Sciences in 2002.
 In 2003 he was a Visiting Fellow at the Faculty of Law, Australian National University, Canberra.
 Promoted to Senior Lecturer at Queen’s in 2008, Reader in 2011, and Professor of Law in 2012, he taught the law of torts; alternative dispute resolution; and sports law.

-Jack contributes regularly to the media in Australia, Britain and Ireland on sports law matters.
-He is an accredited workplace mediator and a Chartered Arbitrator.
-Jack is also a member of a number of sports dispute resolution tribunals in the UK and Ireland such as Sport Resolutions UK; Just Sport Ireland; the Football Association of Ireland’s Disciplinary Panel; and the Gaelic Athletic Association’s Disputes Resolution Authority.
+Jack regularly presents at leading international sports law conferences and events and contributes to the media in Australia, Britain and Ireland on sports law matters.
+He is an accredited workplace mediator and a Chartered Arbitrator, (CArb).
+Jack was also a member of a number of sports dispute resolution tribunals in Ireland such as Just Sport Ireland; the Football Association of Ireland’s Disciplinary Panel; Secretary of the Gaelic Athletic Association’s Disputes Resolution Authority.

-In 2016, he was appointed to the Court of Arbitration for Sport and appeared on the list of arbitrators of the CAS Ad hoc Division for the UEFA EURO 2016 (European football championships).
+From 2016-2019, he was a member of the Court of Arbitration for Sport and appeared on the list of arbitrators of the CAS Ad hoc Division for the UEFA EURO 2016 (European football championships).
+He was the sole CAS arbitrator at the Commonwealth Games in 2018.

 The Melbourne JD